romgere/MyExoMy/README.md

 **TODO** :

+- Send some usefull information from Rover (Wifi strengh, ...)
+- handle 4G hat, GPS position & init SMS
 - Update docker / readme to not run Web GUI on Raspberry
-- Send some usefull information from Rover (Wifi strengh, ...)
+- plug arduino to raspberry with I2C & start with sending LiPO battery voltage

 # Modifications made on My ExoMy Vs original ExoMy

+- add a workaround for cheap servo
 - handle neutral, min & max pwm on each servo (steering & drive) & update configuration script according
 - Switch to yarn & use yarn workspace
 - convert Rover ROS node to nodejs